owietrich/css-positions/README.md

   > If you just need to display one element next to an other, you would prefer using [inline-blocks](https://github.com/owietrich/css-flow/#inline-block).
 It has the advantage to do exactly what you need and to keep your element in the normal flow.

+If you have any questions or comments, please feel free to post an [issue](https://github.com/owietrich/css-positions/issues).

 ## License

 The MIT License (MIT)